An original theory or New Hypothesis regarding the Expansion of the Universe.

 modern confirmation of this principle, which states that the universe

-a near‑uniform distribution.
-If each part of the cosmos has always been
+shows a near‑uniform distribution.
+If each part of the cosmos has

-expanding uniformly at the velocity of light, then they have very similar
+always been expanding uniformly at the velocity of light, then they have

 Theoretical physicist Werner Heisenberg's